-According to Hindu Funeral customs, the body remains at the home until it is cremated, which is usually within 24 hours after death.
+According to Hindu funeral customs, the body remains at the home until it is cremated, which is usually within 24 hours after death.
 The Ashes are typically scattered at a sacred body of water or at some other place of importance to the deceased.

 A garland of flowers should be placed in the casket.
-During the wake. family and friends gather around the casket and ma recite hymns or mantras at the end of the wake, before body is removed for cremation, many Hindus place "Pinda" (rice balls) near the casket.
+During the wake. family and friends gather around the casket and ma recite hymns or mantras at the end of the wake, before the body is removed for cremation, many Hindus place "Pinda" (rice balls) near the casket.

 Sagai is traditionally held at the bridegroom’s home where the family members and friends of both the bride and the bridegroom are invited for the ceremony.
-The bride’s family visits the bridegroom’s family with lots of immaculately wrapped traditional gifts, sweets and dry fruits, and tikka material to perform the ritual of Sagai/Kurmai/Mangni.
+The bride’s family visits the bridegroom’s family with lots of immaculately wrapped traditional gifts, sweets, and dry fruits, and tikka material to perform the ritual of Sagai/Kurmai/Mangni.
 Nowadays, the tikka ceremony has been combined with the Sagai ceremony.
-The tikka material that the bride’s family carries to the bridegroom’s home consists of a silver tray with a few grains of rice on it, a silver bowl containing some saffron, 14 chuharey (dried dates) nicely wrapped in a silver foil and a coconut covered in a golden leaf.
+The tikka material that the bride’s family carries to the bridegroom’s home consists of a silver tray with a few grains of rice on it, a silver bowl containing some saffron, 14 chuharey (dried dates) nicely wrapped in a silver foil, and coconut covered in a golden leaf.

 At the beginning of the tikka ceremony, the bridegroom’s sister(s) put a fine, silk palla (long scarf) around his neck which he then holds open on his lap when the bride’s family comes to present him with various gifts and sweets.
 The bride is also wrapped with an ornate chunni (stole).
 This chunni could be a family heirloom as well, which is passed on from generation to generation.
 The bride’s father then applies tikka on his would-be son-in-law’s forehead and blesses him.
-He then fills the palla with sweets and dry fruits, and presents the bridegroom with a gold Kara, some money and/or other gifts like a watch or a gold chain.
+He then fills the palla with sweets and dry fruits and presents the bridegroom with a gold Kara, money, and/or other gifts like a watch or a gold chain.

 According to etiquette authority Miss Manners, because the party centers on gift-giving, the baby shower is typically arranged and hosted by a close friend rather than a member of the family, since it is considered rude for families to beg for gifts on behalf of their members.
-However, this custom varies by culture or region and in some it is expected and customary for a close female family member to host the baby shower, often the baby's maternal grandmother
+However, this custom varies by culture or region and in some, it is expected and customary for a close female family member to host the baby shower, often the baby's maternal grandmother